Let’s face it, dogs do bark. There is no way around it. And they bark for different reasons.

 Nowadays, there are a lot of bark collars on the market.
 These automatically set off an interrupter when the dog barks.
 Most tone or bark collars emit a loud and short tone at the first “woof”.

 In most cases, that sound is more than enough to stop your puppy from barking.
-Other collars use scents that prevent barking, and others use an electric stimulation that limit the barking.
+Other collars use scents that prevent barking, and others use an electric stimulation that limits the barking.
 All of them work.

 Block scary sounds

 Dogs have a much more developed sense of us.
 They can hear things miles away.
 And they can hear more deep sounds.

 There are sounds that we are not hearing, but our dog is.
 And some of these scary sounds can encourage barking.

 For example, inexperienced dogs may bark at the sound of fireworks, cars, and other noise machines.
 You can simply block scary sounds in your household by turning on the radio to normal volume.

 When your dog is exhausted, he is happy, and he will not walk.
 That is why, one way to stop and prevent barking is to take your puppy on multiple and short walks.

 Hit the pavement, and enjoy the time you spend with your furry friend.
 Once he comes back, he will take a nap, and won’t bark at things he usually barks.